KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

     * If you can justify a reason for violating a rule in the guidelines, then you are free to do so.
 Be prepared to defend your decision during code review.
 This should be used responsibly.
 An example of a bad reason is "I don't like that rule."
 An example of a good reason is "This violates the style guide, but it improves type safety."

+> New code should target the above Google style guide, avoid copying/pasting incorrectly formatted code.

 * Run **clang-format** on your changes to maintain consistent formatting
     * There are `.clang-format` files present in the repository to define clang-format settings